-Education vocabulary: 70+ essential words and collocations
+Education vocabulary: 70+ essential educational vocabulary

 Education is a life-long process of developing the intellectual faculties of people.

 Albert Einstein defined education as what remains after one has forgotten what one has learned in school.

 Here is an education vocabulary list which includes a number of collocations and verbs relating to the term education.